Specification and Design

 Fig. 7. (cross section)

-As noted above in the clamping guidelines, care should always be taken to ensure that the fasteners only contact the non-illuminated border region and not any electrically active regions of the light sheet.
+As noted above in the clamping guidelines, care should always be taken to ensure that the fasteners only contact the transparent border region and not any electrically active regions of the light sheet.
 For this reason nylon washers are recommended when using screws/bolts.